-During 2022, we have expanded on our range of documents (see item 8).
+Our documents remain current. (see item 8).

 6. Our Assessment of Modern Slavery risks

 The primary risks of modern slavery practices in Sequoia's operations in Australia is low.
 Sequoia is operating in the financial services and markets sector and all our entities are based in Australia.